Your basket is currently empty!

 ‘Glee with a Blue Background’.
 (1998) Diamond Twig, Newcastle upon Tyne and

 CITYSKIN (2011) New Writing North, Newcastle upon Tyne.

 Liz had been diagnosed with multiple sclerosis in 1994, which eventually came to affect her ability to produce the large scale and detailed graphite images.
 As a consequence, Liz adjusted her approach, scaling down her drawings, using collage as well as writing, experimenting with book formats to present images and prose as continued expression of her ideas and observations.
 Always creative, always with a determined work ethic, her final project was short succinct prose, which she continued to refine until the last weeks of unexpected illness.
-Liz wanted to leave her mark as an artist and writer, this retrospective exhibition illustrates that achievement.
+Liz wanted to leave her mark as an artist and writer, this retrospective exhibition illustrated that achievement.